James Spione

 Lecturer in Film

 Mr. Spione’s latest feature, Awake: A Dream from Standing Rock, about the dramatic year-long standoff between the Standing Rock Sioux tribe and North Dakota law enforcement over an oil pipeline project, is a unique collaborative work produced with fellow Oscar® nominee Josh Fox and indigenous filmmakers Myron Dewey and Doug Good Feather.
-The film premiered at the 2017 Tribeca Film Festival and is currently streaming on Netflix.
+The film premiered at the 2017 Tribeca Film Festival and was acquired by Netflix.
 Mr. Spione’s previous feature, the Emmy-nominated Silenced, also premiered at Tribeca, and was broadcast in the United States as well as in Canada, Europe and Asia.
 He also directed the powerful war film Incident in New Baghdad, which was nominated for an Academy Award for Documentary Short Subject.

-Mr. Spione’s other nonfiction films include American Farm, which detailed the demise of his family’s fifth-generation homestead in central New York State, and a series of short documentaries, Our Island Home, Spirit of the Bird, Watermen, The Last Hunt Clubs, Welcome to the Table and Gatherings, which explore the unique culture and history of the Eastern Shore of Virginia, one of the few remaining rural coastal regions in the continental United States.
-This ongoing series has been produced over 12 years, with a seventh film currently in the planning stages.
+Mr. Spione’s other nonfiction films include American Farm, which detailed the demise of his family’s fifth-generation homestead in central New York State, and a continuing series of short documentaries, Our Island Home, Spirit of the Bird, Watermen, The Last Hunt Clubs, Welcome to the Table, Gatherings and Island Empire, which explore the unique culture and history of the Eastern Shore of Virginia, one of the few remaining rural coastal regions in the continental United States.
+This ongoing longitudinal study has been produced over 15 years, with the eighth film, The Almshouse, currently in post production.

 In addition, Mr. Spione has written and directed a number of fiction films; perhaps best-known is the eerie Sundance short Garden, a suspenseful drama starring Oscar®-winner Melissa Leo (The Fighter).
 He also produced John G. Young’s Parallel Sons, which premiered in the Dramatic Competition at Sundance.